thoughtworksarts/thoughtworksarts.github.io/app/_projects/riot.markdown

 title       : RIOT
 season      : Winter 2018

-description : An emotionally responsive live-action film which positions viewers in a dangerous riot in progress.
-The narrative branches based on facial cues, using artificial intelligence. image       : /images/projects/riot/og.jpg
+description : An interactive film experience which positions viewers in a riot in progress.
+The narrative branches based on viwere's emotional facial expressions. image       : /images/projects/riot/og.jpg

 artist      : Karen Palmer